Getting started

 Projects are at the heart of MERMAID.
 Think of a project as the digital home for all your coral reef surveys—organized by site, date, team, and method.
 Each survey you collect is tied to a project, so it’s important to set one up before you begin any data entry.

-To start, log into MERMAID Collect, and while online, click the top-right New Project button.
+To start, log into MERMAID Collect, and while online, click the top-right New project button.

 You’ll need to: